-In the pantheon of Hinduism, there are countless gods and goddesses, but Lord Hanuman holds a special significance for millions of Hindus.
+In the pantheon of Hinduism, there are many gods and goddesses, but Lord Hanuman holds a special place in the hearts of millions of Hindus.
 According to popular beliefs, regular recitation of Hanuman Chalisa while following the right rules could be the easiest way to please Lord Hanuman and seek blessing from him.

 What Is Hanuman Chalisa & What’s the History?

-Hanuman Chalisa is very easy to recite as it doesn’t contain any heavy words like Vedic hymns have, which are extremely hard to pronounce by a normal person.
+Hanuman Chalisa is very easy to recite as it doesn’t contain any strong words like Vedic hymns and mantra usually have, which are extremely hard to pronounce by a normal person.
 It’s a collection of 40 chaupais, or verses, that were written in an easy-to-understand language, which is exactly the opposite of regular Sanskrit shlokas.

 Pronounce Each Word Clearly & Loudly